Visiting Skomer Island Puffins & Wildlife (Updated 2024)

 Skomer Island – North Haven ©Lifejourney4two

-Skomer Island has a 6.5-kilometre walking trail around the island, as well as a trail that crosses through the centre of the island.
-Therefore, you can choose a longer or shorter route depending on your preference.
+Skomer Island has a 6.5-kilometre walking trail around the island and a trail that crosses through the centre of the island.
+Therefore, depending on your preference, you can choose a longer or shorter route.

 If you choose to walk the full trail, as we did, it takes approximately 2.5 – 3 hours.
-It took us about 4 hours as we spent a lot of time stopping and taking photographs.
+It took us about 4 hours because we stopped frequently to take photographs.

 Skomer Island Puffins walking trails